Yale-BIM/f21-assignments/assignment-2/README.md

     > Documenting ROS packages and nodes is good practice!

 - **V-Q2.** Add the `commit SHA` that corresponds to the final version of your code to your report.
-This version of the code is what will be used to evaluate this assignment.
+The commit SHA serves as extra documentation for your assignment.

-- **V-Q3.** Record your screen (e.g., with [kazam](https://launchpad.net/kazam)) as the
-robot is changing its pose in RViz and reaching the desired poses.
-Turn this video into an animated gif, e.g., with ffmpeg and imagemagick as indicated in [this code snippet](https://gitlab.com/snippets/1743818), and include it to your README.md file to demonstrate the execution of the switch_poses.py node in your documentation.
+- **V-Q3.** Record your screen as the robot is changing its pose in RViz and reaching the desired poses.
+For example, in Ubuntu you can use [kazam](https://launchpad.net/kazam) to record your screen.
+Once you got a video that shows the robot moving through the poses, turn this video into an animated gif, e.g., with ffmpeg and imagemagick as indicated in [this code snippet](https://gitlab.com/snippets/1743818), and include it in your README.md file for the shutter_poses package.
+This way your README.md will demonstrate the execution of the switch_poses.py node in your documentation.

-    NOTE: We suggest that you add the animated gif to your repository so that all of your documentation is contained in a single place and the animated gif is displayed in GitHub when your README.md file is rendered on the web.
+    NOTE: You should add the animated gif to your repository so that all of your documentation is contained in a single place and the animated gif is displayed in GitHub when your README.md file is rendered on the web.

      > More information on including images
      in GitHub's markdown can be found [here](https://github.github.com/gfm/#images).

+Once you are done with the questions above, commit your code to GitHub, and submit the code to the `Assignment2-Code` assignment in Gradescope.
+Check that the public tests for this assignment complete successfully.
+If you see errors come up in Gradescope, please check your repository.

+Lastly, submit your assignment report for this assignment to the `Assignment2-Report` assignment in Gradescope.
+The report should be provided in pdf format using the [template](https://drive.google.com/file/d/1q8nBtjtUPkEglAuNDQ9SNCGl38t_Ty5d/view?usp=sharing) indicated at the beginning of the assignment.